Why We Can’t Escape Sin by Daily Confession and Repentance

 The sister’s fellowship utterly convinced me and I kept nodding.
 From Almighty God’s words, I came to understand that the Lord Jesus’ work of redemption merely redeemed us of our sins but did not dig up the root of our sin, so we still often sin and resist God, unable to practice His words.
 I thought of how in those years, I recited and copied verses from the Bible, and knew by heart the Lord’s teachings to constrain myself, but when meeting with things that were not to my liking, I would still get angry and be unable to restrain my anger, and when it came to things that were in my interests, I couldn’t help deceiving.
 I had been experiencing inexpressible suffering and had no words to describe it.
 Through this communion, I finally knew that the Lord Jesus had long ago prophesied that in the last days He would express His words and do the work of judgment.
 Only by accepting God’s work of judgment in the last days and having our sinful nature purified can we enter the kingdom of heaven.
 I kept thanking the Lord in my heart for allowing me to listen to such enlightening fellowship.
 Since it was getting late that day, I made an appointment with Sister Zhang for the next day so we could continue to fellowship at my friend’s house.

 The next day, I arrived at my friend’s house on time.
 Thinking of the previous day’s topic of fellowship, I couldn’t wait to ask Sister Zhang: “Sister, despite having believed in the Lord for many years, I’ve always been tightly constrained by the bonds of my sin and it’s very painful for me.
-I’ve kept trying to find a way to escape sin but I failed.
+I’ve kept trying to find a way to be cleansed of sin but I failed.
 Through your fellowshiping about Almighty God’s words yesterday, I’ve come to understand that only by accepting God’s work of judgment in the last days can we thoroughly cast off the binds of sin.
 I still want to know how God does His judgment work to cleanse people.
 Can you fellowship more with me?”

 Smiling, the sister said: “Thank God.
 That you’re able to have a seeking heart is by God’s enlightenment and is His blessing.
 Christ of the last days, Almighty God, has expressed all truths to allow people to attain salvation and revealed all the truths and mysteries we never before understood when reading the Bible.
 With regard to how God does the work of judgment, let’s read Almighty God’s words to help us understand.”
 As she said this, she opened the book and handed it to me.
-Excitedly holding the book, I read a passage of Almighty God’s words: “In the last days, Christ uses a variety of truths to teach man, to expose the essence of man, and to dissect the words and deeds of man.
+Excitedly holding the book, I read a passage of Almighty God’s words: “In the last days, Christ uses a variety of truths to teach man, to expose the substance of man, and to dissect the words and deeds of man.
 These words comprise various truths, such as man’s duty, how man should obey God, how man should be loyal to God, how man ought to live out normal humanity, as well as the wisdom and the disposition of God, and so on.
-These words are all directed at the essence of man and his corrupt disposition.
+These words are all directed at the substance of man and his corrupt disposition.
 In particular, the words that expose how man spurns God are spoken in regard to how man is an embodiment of Satan, and an enemy force against God.
 In undertaking His work of judgment, God does not simply make clear the nature of man with a few words; He exposes, deals with, and prunes over the long term.
 These methods of exposure, dealing, and pruning cannot be substituted with ordinary words, but with the truth of which man is utterly bereft.
 Only methods such as these can be called judgment; only through judgment of this kind can man be subdued and thoroughly convinced into submission to God, and moreover gain true knowledge of God.
 What the work of judgment brings about is man’s understanding of the true face of God and the truth about his own rebelliousness.
 The work of judgment allows man to gain much understanding of the will of God, of the purpose of God’s work, and of the mysteries that are incomprehensible to him.
-It also allows man to recognize and know his corrupt substance and the roots of his corruption, as well as to discover the ugliness of man.
-These effects are all brought about by the work of judgment, for the substance of this work is actually the work of opening up the truth, the way, and the life of God to all those who have faith in Him.
+It also allows man to recognize and know his corrupt essence and the roots of his corruption, as well as to discover the ugliness of man.
+These effects are all brought about by the work of judgment, for the essence of this work is actually the work of opening up the truth, the way, and the life of God to all those who have faith in Him.
 This work is the work of judgment done by God.”

 After I finished reading, the sister shared in fellowship: “Almighty God’s words are very clear.
 God does the work of judgment of the last days mainly according to the needs of corrupt mankind.
 He expresses words to judge and expose man’s God-resisting and God-betraying satanic nature, and reveal the truth of mankind’s corruption by Satan.
 Meanwhile, all aspects of the truth about God’s will and requirements of mankind, about what kind of people will be saved or punished, and so on, are disclosed to us.
 Also, God shows us the way to cleanse our sins.
 In addition, based on what we need in life, God also arranges all kinds of situations to discipline, deal with, try and refine us, thereby exposing our various satanic dispositions and allowing us to distinguish between positive and negative things and have a deeper understanding of our satanic nature of resisting and betraying God.
 For instance, through the revelation of the facts, we see our satanic dispositions of selfishness and lowliness — although we believe in God, we seek blessings and once God’s work doesn’t accord with our notions and our dreams of being blessed are ruined, we misunderstand and complain to God, and even betray Him.
 In our work and service to God, we often show off ourselves and pursue fame and status so that people look up to us.
 When faced with things that involve face and interests, we are still capable of cunning and deceit.
 When others infringe upon our interests, we not only hate them but also develop the idea of taking revenge on them.
 We are full of various satanic dispositions, such as greed, arrogance, deceit, maliciousness, and so on — we truly have no human likeness.
 In the process of experiencing God’s judgment, we come to have some understanding of God’s righteous disposition, holiness and kindness.
 For example, when we disobey God, our spirit is in darkness, we lose our peace and joy and we feel reproached, and sometimes we may be disciplined and pruned; this makes us realize that God’s righteous disposition brooks no offense.
 On the contrary, when we practice the truth to satisfy God, our souls feel peace and joy and we feel very close to God and have more faith to pursue the truth and satisfy Him.
 We feel that God is alive and vivid and practical.
 We are thus happy to accept and obey God’s judgment and implement and live by His words, so our satanic dispositions are gradually cleansed away; this way, we’ll finally live out a true human likeness, becoming a person who truly reveres and obeys God.
 These are the results achieved by experiencing God’s work of judgment in the last days.”